About Decimal and Fraction

 6. Can I use this converter for scientific and educational work?

 Absolutely!
-As a student, professional, or an enthusiast, you might find the Decimal to Fraction Converter to help you with the conversion of precise decimal-based to fraction-based numbers.
+As a student, professional, or enthusiast, you might find the Decimal to Fraction Converter to help you with the conversion of precise decimal-based to fraction-based numbers.

 A Table for Decimal to Fraction conversion